viamrobotics/docs/docs/services/frame-system.md

 This data structure includes an entry for supplying supplemental transforms for use by internal calls to the Frame System.

 ## Reference
-Viam uses model file writtent in JSON, similar to the URDF files used in ROS.
+Viam uses model file written in JSON, similar to the URDF files used in ROS.
 JSON files are better suited for use in Python environments.

 ### Model JSON